Roy Keane offers honest opinion of Ireland squad ahead of England game

 The Cork-native was Ireland assistant manager between 2013 and 2018, during which time the national team qualified for Euro 2016.

-Keane noted on ITV that too many of Ireland’s current crop of players were competing at Championship level and that the step-up to international football was difficult.
+Keane noted on ITV that too many of Ireland’s current crop of players were competing at Championship level in England and that the step-up to international football was difficult.

+“They started okay in the first 20 minutes, but you felt every time England went forward they would do something,” Keane at half-time, with Ireland trailing 2-0.

+“(Shane) Duffy is having a difficult spell club wise and Harry Maguire looked like he wanted it a little bit more.
+When the ball comes into the box, you ask who wants it more.

 Why not try these Premier League brainteasers?
 Just click below.